BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ---

-## A container containing plaintext.
+## An envelope containing plaintext.

 ```
 "Hello."